-- The Police and Crime Commissioner for Cumbria (the Commissioner) - The Cumbria Office of the Police and Crime Commissioner (COPCC) - The Chief Constable for Cumbria Constabulary (CC) - The Constabulary: the entity providing policing services to Cumbria police area - The Commissioner's Chief Finance Officer is the PCCCFO - The Chief Constable's Chief Finance Officer is the CCCFO - The Chief Executive also fulfils the role of Monitoring Officer - The 'Constabulary' refers to the Chief Constable, police officers, police staff, police community support officers (PCSO), special constabulary, volunteers and other members of the wider police family. - Chief Officers when referred to as a generic term means the Chief Executive, PCCCFO, Chief Constable and CCCFO. - 'Employees' when referred to as a generic term refers to police officers, staff employed by the Commissioner and by the Chief Constable and other members of the wider police family. - The expression 'authorised officer' refers to employees authorised by a Chief Officer. - The expression 'contract' refers to any commitment (including purchase orders, memoranda of understanding, leases and service level agreements) to acquire, purchase or sell goods, services or building works made on behalf of the Commissioner, the Constabulary or their affiliated bodies.
+- The Police and Crime Commissioner for Cumbria (the Commissioner) - The Cumbria Office of the Police and Crime Commissioner (OPCC) - The Chief Constable for Cumbria Constabulary (CC) - The Constabulary: the entity providing policing services to Cumbria police area - The Joint Chief Finance Officer is the Joint CFO - The Chief Executive also fulfils the role of Monitoring Officer - The 'Constabulary' refers to the Chief Constable, police officers, police staff, police community support officers (PCSO), special constabulary, volunteers and other members of the wider police family. - Chief Officers when referred to as a generic term means the Chief Executive, Chief Constable and Joint CFO. - 'Employees' when referred to as a generic term refers to police officers, staff employed by the Commissioner and by the Chief Constable and other members of the wider police family. - The expression 'authorised officer' refers to employees authorised by a Chief Officer. - The expression 'contract' refers to any commitment (including purchase orders, memoranda of understanding, leases and service level agreements) to acquire, purchase or sell goods, services or building works made on behalf of the Commissioner, the Constabulary or their affiliated bodies.

-- The expression 'best value for money' shall mean the most cost effective means of meeting the need and takes account of whole life costs. - The term 'Funding Arrangement' refers to an arrangement that sets out the terms and conditions for funding between the Commissioner and the Constabulary. - The term 'Grant' refers to grants that the Commissioner has the power to issue as a means of funding activity. - Unless stated otherwise, the responsibilities of the PCCCFO and Chief Executive relate to the COPCC and to ensuring reciprocal appropriate arrangements are made within the Constabulary. - Unless stated otherwise, the responsibilities of the CC and the CCCFO relate to the Constabulary and include ensuring appropriate arrangements are in place for providing shared support services to the Commissioner. - 'Financial Rules' refer to the detailed supporting guidance and instructions that accompany the regulations - The 'Financial Handbook' is a term for the collection of financial policies and procedures that are referred to within the financial regulations and rules - 'Joint Procurement Regulations' refers to the collective document that comprises the business code of conduct, procurement policy and procedures and contract standing orders
+- The expression 'best value for money' shall mean the most cost effective means of meeting the need and takes account of whole life costs. - The term 'Funding Arrangement' refers to an arrangement that sets out the terms and conditions for funding between the Commissioner and the Constabulary. - The term 'Scheme of Consent' refers to an arrangement that sets out the roles, responsibilities and decision making authorities delegated by the Commissioner to officers of the OPCC and the Chief Constable. - The term 'Grant' refers to grants that the Commissioner has the power to issue as a means of funding activity. - Unless stated otherwise, the responsibilities of the Joint CFO and Chief Executive relate to the OPCC and to ensuring reciprocal appropriate arrangements are made within the Constabulary. - Unless stated otherwise, the responsibilities of the Chief Constable and the Joint CFO relate to the Constabulary and include ensuring appropriate arrangements are in place for providing shared support services to the Commissioner. - 'Financial Rules' refer to the detailed supporting guidance and instructions that accompany the regulations - The 'Financial Handbook' is a term for the collection of financial policies and procedures that are referred to within the financial regulations and rules - 'Joint Procurement Regulations' refers to the collective document that comprises the business code of conduct, procurement policy and procedures

-The terms Chief Executive, PCCCFO, CCCFO and Chief Constable, include any member of staff, contractors or agents to whom particular responsibilities may statutorily be delegated.
+The terms Chief Executive, Joint CFO and Chief Constable, include any member of staff, contractors or agents to whom particular responsibilities may statutorily be delegated.
 However, the level of such delegated responsibility must be evidenced clearly, made to an appropriate level, and the member of staff given sufficient authority, training and resources to undertake the duty in hand.